-"Gardeners I know have used concrete reinforcing wire for decades," Sheng said.
+"Gardeners I know have used concrete reinforcing wire for decades," said Master Gardener Sherry Sheng.
 "At the end of the season you can stack three or four together and roll them up for storage.
 It's a long-lasting solution."

 Early in the season, brainstorm about if you want tomatoes for salads, sandwiches, sauce or canning, then choose varieties by reading seed catalogues or asking local Master Gardeners for suggestions.

 Once you have a list of varieties, learn whether they are determinate or indeterminate by reading labels, advised Sheng.
 This will help you choose an appropriately sized structure.
 A determinate variety is bred to grow to a compact height of about 3 feet and fruit ripens within a couple of weeks late July to early August.
 A two-inch by two-inch wooden stake is sufficient to support each main stem of the plant.
 Old nylon stockings or strips of fabric are ideal ties.

 On the other hand, indeterminate or "vining" tomatoes grow about 6-10 feet tall and produce fruit throughout the growing season.
 They need more room and stronger support to flourish.

 For indeterminate tomato varieties, here are some helpful steps to building your own support structure.